Theo824/Solar-Charger/README.md

 Once fully charged, the auto-cutoff reduced the charging current by 58.33% to below 0.1C.
 I n theory, the batteries could also charge an iPhone 12 Pro Max up to three times without the solar panels.

+The LED display shows the battery voltage.
+To turn it to iPhone charging, turn the switches down; for NiMH charging, turn them up.

 Note: The descriptions are below their corresponding images.

 ![sketchIdea](https://github.com/user-attachments/assets/a798d90c-eaf5-4b76-b7a3-2d167c629f24)